 Cost: $11–$850 per client

 When you browse the business gift section of Pottery Barn, you will find an assortment of choices sure to please any executive clients you may be gifting this holiday season.
-Business card holders, cribbage sets, leather drink coasters, crystal stemware, and more can be monogrammed for personalization or sent as is to your favorite clients.
+Christmas gifts for business clients can include business card holders, cribbage sets, leather drink coasters, crystal stemware, and more items that can be monogrammed and add up to a personalized gesture that will not go unappreciated.

 Cost: $12–$500 per client